kevinmartintech/sp_Develop/docs/findings/SQLCodeDevelopment.md

 You need to pay special attention to batch operations to ensure they do not gradually get slower as it takes longer and longer to scan an index to find rows to delete.

+- See [Don't Bite Off More You Can Chew - Take It in Chunks (video) 🗗](https://www.youtube.com/watch?v=oDY6Tlum5tc){:target="_blank" rel="noopener"} by Erland Sommarskog
 - See [Take Care When Scripting Batches 🗗](https://michaeljswart.com/2014/09/take-care-when-scripting-batches){:target="_blank" rel="noopener"} by Michael J. Swart
 - See [Batching Follow-Up 🗗](https://michaeljswart.com/2022/09/batching-follow-up){:target="_blank" rel="noopener"} by Michael J. Swart
+- See [Break large delete operations into chunks 🗗](https://sqlperformance.com/2013/03/io-subsystem/chunk-deletes){:target="_blank" rel="noopener"} by Aaron Bertrand
+- See [3.3 Using Batches to Do a Lot of Work Without Blocking 🗗](https://www.brentozar.com/training/mastering-query-tuning-live-3-days-recording/using-batches-to-do-a-lot-of-work-without-blocking/){:target="_blank" rel="noopener"} by Brent Ozar - Mastering Query Tuning Training
 - See [How to Batch Updates A Few Thousand Rows at a Time 🗗](https://www.brentozar.com/archive/2020/12/how-to-batch-updates-a-few-thousand-rows-at-a-time/){:target="_blank" rel="noopener"} by Brent Ozar
 - See [Resolve blocking problems caused by lock escalation in SQL Server - Prevent lock esclation 🗗](https://learn.microsoft.com/en-us/troubleshoot/sql/database-engine/performance/resolve-blocking-problems-caused-lock-escalation#prevent-lock-escalation){:target="_blank" rel="noopener"} by Microsoft